-1.1.
+2.1.
 Medical Research Future Fund (MRFF)

 The MRFF, established under the Medical Research Future Fund Act 2015 (MRFF Act), provides grants of financial assistance to support health and medical research and innovation to improve the health and wellbeing of Australians.
 It operates as an endowment fund with the capital preserved in perpetuity.
-The MRFF reached maturity at \$22.3 billion on 31 December 2023.
+The MRFF reached \$22 billion in December 2023.
 The MRFF provides a long-term sustainable source of funding for endeavours that aim to improve health outcomes, quality of life and health system sustainability.

-This MRFF investment is guided by the Australian Medical Research and Innovation Strategy 2021-2026 (the Strategy) and related set of Australian Medical Research and Innovation Priorities 2022-2024 (the Priorities), developed by the independent and expert Australian Medical Research Advisory Board following extensive national public consultation.
+This MRFF investment is guided by the Australian Medical Research and Innovation Strategy 2021-2026 (the Strategy) and related set of Australian Medical Research and Innovation Priorities 2024-2026 (the Priorities), developed by the independent and expert Australian Medical Research Advisory Board following national consultation.

-1.2.
+2.2.
 About the Research Data Infrastructure Initiative

 The Research Data Infrastructure Initiative (the Initiative) forms part of the Fund.
-The Australian Government has announced a total of \$100 million over 10 years from 2022-23 for the Initiative.
+The Australian Government has announced a total of \$100 million over 10 years from 2024-25 for the Initiative.